danielharrell/Junior_Math_manual/README.md

 - Replace handdrawn figures for $v=x^2+2$ (figs 20 and 24) with TikZ pictures.
 - Find other formatting issues to improve.
 - Replace `$$` with `\[`,`\]` in LaTeX code.
+- Find other outdated code to update or comment out.
 - Replace Figure 1 in Set Theory text with TikZ picture.